College World Series: Florida Faces Familiar Foe In Opener - ESPN 98.1 FM - 850 AM WRUF

 With both A&M’s Kent and Florida’s Wilson turning into unanticipated secret weapons, it brings forth a chess match for each head coach attacking on Saturday night.

 On the bump, the Aggies carry a team ERA of 3.94 compared to the Gators’ 6.16 ERA.
-Left-hander Ryan Prager (8-1, 3.10 ERA, 114 strikeouts) is expected to get the start for the Aggies, while righty Liam Peterson (3-4, 5.97 ERA, 72 strikeouts) will take the mound for Florida.
+Left-hander Justin Lamkin (2-2, 5.73 ERA) is expected to get the start for the Aggies, while righty Liam Peterson (3-4, 5.97 ERA, 72 strikeouts) will take the mound for Florida.

 The Question

-Can the Maroon and White rely on role players and starting pitching to dominate, or will the Orange and Blue carry a red-hot rally into Charles Schwab Field on the shoulders of the nation’s greatest player?
+Can the Maroon and White rely on role players and starting pitching to dominate, or will the Gators carry a red-hot rally into Charles Schwab Field on the shoulders of the nation’s greatest player?

-If Florida wins, they will face the winner of Kentucky/NC State on Monday, June 17 at 8 pm E.T.
-If Florida loses, they will face the loser of Kentucky/NC State on Monday, June 17 as well at 3 p.m.
-E.T.
+If Florida wins, they will face the winner of Kentucky/NC State on Monday at 7 p.m.
+If Florida loses, they will face the loser of Kentucky/NC State on Monday at 2 p.m.

 The bracket. #MCWS pic.twitter.com/3mf4NzNi08